 Have you planned your due-diligence process properly?
 If you try to skip or rush this foundational step, many of the remaining measures will be difficult to implement and (in worse case scenarios) enforce.
-Here’s a software due diligence checklist which will help you optimise the process of hiring an offshore company.
+Here’s a software due diligence checklist that will help you optimize the process of hiring an offshore company.

 1. Fully utilize the screening and vetting services available online

 The first and easiest thing is to review your prospective vendor on Clutch, which is an online service designed to help clients make B2B purchasing decisions for hiring both onshore and offshore development companies.
 It is important to note that Clutch represents the only client-generated ratings which makes it a trustworthy resource, it doesn’t, however, show you the full picture.
 YouTeam takes quite a different approach to vetting and provides access to profiles of individual engineers working within offshore software development companies.
 So why not use both in combination for optimal results?

 2. Ask your professional circles for a referral to a competent firm

 It is often the case that someone in your professional circles has had a good experience with particular software development firms.
 If these firms have successfully delivered a substantially sized project (in terms of quality of code, meeting deadlines, budget estimations, etc.), it makes sense to take heed of these warm referrals as part of your decision-making process.